apiad/animeflv-downloader/Readme.md

 > Check the bot at https://t.me/animeflv_download_bot

-This script is very simple, it will attempt to download video files from <animeflv.net>.
+This script is very simple, it will attempt to download video files from <AnimeFLV.net>.
 It also works as Telegram Bot!

+> **DISCLAIMER:** This project is for personal and legitimate use ONLY.
+It is not designed for commercial use.
+> I do not endorse blatanly downloading copyrighted material from anywhere in the Internet.
+> That being said, if you are from a Third World country where this content is simply not available, you only have intermiten Internet connection, and the content is only for personal consumption, that can be considered that a legitimate use.
+>
+> Please support <AnimeFLV.net> in any way you can.
+Specially, do visit the website and what the chapters through streaming if you can afford it.
+They make an awesome job and they deserve your support.

 ### Install